-I raced outside and started walking down Franklin St. Although the process had only just begun, I was startled to find that everyone already recognised the new me.
+I couldn't help myself.
+I just had to be with people, lots of people.
+I raced outside and started walking down Franklin St. Although the process had only just begun hours beforehand, I was startled to realise that everyone recognised the new me.
 By lunchtime, I'd been invited to 3 parties and found myself with more new friends than there were people living in this town.
 Perfect strangers were stopping me in the street, to chat cheerily, as if we'd known each other all our lives.
 I'd had two seperate lunches, on the same day mind you, with two groups of people, none of who I'd even met before.
 We talked about TV shows, MTV, celebrities, and sports, none of which I could have cared less about the day before.
 Then we talked about all the fabulous restaurants and watering holes in town.
 It was fascinating.